 Alright.
 It’s about time I wrote something about this.
-I think ever since I’ve got my own love life settled, I tend to forget about one of the hottest topics in metaphysics – love & romance!
+Since I’ve settled my love life, I tend to forget about one of the hottest topics in metaphysics – love & romance!
 The last time I wrote about this topic was last year when I was still single and it was on choosing a good partner using BaZi.

 Many of my BaZi clients come to me as a couple for compatibility readings, so I thought it’d be a good time to (finally) write something on the subject of BaZi compatibility.

-Before I move on, I wish to make the definition of compatibility very clear.
+Before I move on, I wish to clarify the definition of compatibility.
 Compatible refers to being “able to exist or occur together without problems or conflict”.
-Now you might ask, why are so many people who don’t seem right together, still together?
-That’s where “affinity” comes in, or what we call yuan fen (緣分) in Chinese.
+Now you might ask, why are so many people who don’t seem right together still together?
+That’s where “affinity” comes in, or yuan fen (緣分) in Chinese.
 Affinity can be positive or negative, and you can see it as the karmic bond that two people have.

-These negative examples of a toxic relationship are more aptly called a ‘fatal attraction’ which the Chinese call nie yuan (孽缘) rather than “having an affinity with each other”.
-A couple may have an affinity with each other, but they may not be compatible.
-Likewise, two people may be compatible, but may not end up together.
+These negative examples of a toxic relationship are more aptly called a ‘fatal attraction’, which the Chinese call nie yuan (孽缘) rather than “having an affinity with each other”.
+A couple may have an affinity with each other but may not be compatible.
+Likewise, two people may be compatible but may not end up together.
 You can see affinity as the mysterious force that draws people together.
 What happens next is another story.

 First Things First: Stop Using BaZi Compatibility Calculators

-Everyone needs stop using online love calculators or BaZi compatibility calculators.
+Everyone needs to stop using online love calculators or BaZi compatibility calculators.
 They are completely useless and just a marketing gimmick.

-BaZi analysis and chart interpretation are not as simple as it looks, and a primitive calculator that is based on a few lines of code will not be able to convey what a practitioner can convey because BaZi itself is abstract art and codes are unable to convey that.
+BaZi analysis and chart interpretation are not as simple as it looks, and a primitive calculator based on a few lines of code will not be able to convey what a practitioner can convey because BaZi itself is abstract art, and codes cannot convey that.